These are the best cheap laptops you can buy in 2022

 - Best tablet: Surface Go 3

-It shouldn’t come as much of a surprise that the HP Pavilion Aero is at the top of this list.
+It shouldn’t come as much of a surprise that the HP Pavilion Aero is one of our top recommendations.
 This is one of HP’s newest laptops, and it’s got pretty much everything you could ask from an affordable laptop wrapped up in a design that’s still premium in a few ways.
 It launched at an official MSRP of $750, but you can find it for much less — right now it’s just $550, which is an absolutely fantastic deal.

 But the Pavilion Aero doesn’t stop there.
 It also comes with a 13.3-inch display that comes in a tall 16:10 aspect ratio, which is usually something you only find in premium laptops.
-That extra vertical space is great for productivity, and the base model already comes in Full HD+ (1920 x 1200) resolution, so it’s very sharp right out of the gate.
+That extra vertical space is great for productivity, and the base model already comes in Full HD+ (1920 x 1200) resolution, and it has brightness up to 400 nits, which is very rare for this price.
 To sweeten the deal, though, you can upgrade to a super-sharp Quad HD+ (2560 x 1600) panel for just $30.
 Either way, the screen goes up to 400 nits of brightness, which means it’s going to be decently visible outdoors, something many laptops at this price tend to cut corners on.

 A fault of the Pavilion Aero, however — and this will be a common theme on this list — is the webcam.
 It’s a 720p camera, so the quality won’t be the best out there, and it doesn’t support Windows Hello facial recognition, either.
 Instead, you get a fingerprint reader below the keyboard, which is still nice, but not quite as convenient.